Section

 - Before the

-provision of electro-convulsive therapy (ECT);
+provision of ECT;

 - Prior to